Our Services

 COVID-19, RSV, common colds, and other respiratory viruses can cause similar symptoms.
 Testing may be helpful in some cases, especially during peak respiratory virus season.

-If you're experiencing confusing symptoms and want clarity on whether it could be the flu, Ubie's free AI-powered Influenza (Flu) symptom checker can help you quickly understand what might be happening and guide your next steps toward feeling better.
+If you're experiencing confusing symptoms and want clarity on what might be causing them, try Ubie's free AI symptom checker to quickly assess your condition and get personalized guidance on your next steps toward feeling better.

 Even if you know how long the flu lasts, every person is different.
 Speak to a doctor if: